Forced labour under German rule during World War II: French shipyards

 French workers at naval bases provided the Kriegsmarine with an essential workforce, thereby supporting Nazi Germany in the Battle of the Atlantic.
 By 1939, the Kriegsmarine's planning had presumed that they had time to build up resources before the war started.
 When France fell and the ports of Brest, Lorient and Saint-Nazaire became available, there were insufficient Germans to man these repair and maintenance facilities, so huge reliance was made on the French workforce.
 At the end of 1940, the Kriegsmarine requested 2,700 skilled workers from Wilhelmshaven to work in bases on the Atlantic coast, but this was out of a total available workforce of only 3,300.
 This same request included 870 men skilled in machinery and engine building, but there were only 725 people with these skills in Wilhelmshaven.
 This massive deficit was made up of French naval dockyard workers.
 In February 1941, the naval dockyard at Brest had only 470 German workers, compared with 6,349 French workers.
 In April 1941, French workers replaced defective superheater tubes on the Scharnhorst, carrying out the work slowly but, in the opinion of Scharnhorst's captain, to a better standard than could be obtained in the yards in Germany.
 An assessment commissioned by Vizeadmiral Walter Matthiae in October 1942 of the potential effect of withdrawal of French dockyard workers (considered possible after 32 French fatalities in an air raid at Lorient Submarine Base) stated that all repairs on the surface fleet would cease and U-boat repairs would be cut by 30 per cent.
 Admiral François Darlan stated on 30 September 1940 that it was useless to decline German requests for collaboration.
 In September 1942, Rear Admiral Germain Paul Jardel, commander of the French navy in the occupied zone, stated "We have a special interest in that the workers at our arsenals work, and that they work in the arsenals and not in Germany."
 From a practical point of view, French workers needed employment and could have been conscripted to work in Germany (as happened to 1 million of them).
 A small number objected to carrying out war work but the majority were found by the Germans to be willing and efficient workers.

 Numbers

-In the late summer of 1944, German records listed 7.6 million foreign civilian workers and prisoners of war in the German territory, most of whom had been brought there by coercion.
+In the late summer of 1944, German records listed 7.6 million foreign civilian workers and prisoners of war in the German territory, most of whom had been brought there by coercion, to make up for the conscription of 11 million Germans.
 By 1944, slave labour made up one quarter of Germany's entire work force, and the majority of German factories had a contingent of prisoners.
 The Nazis also had plans for the internment and transportation to Europe of "the able-bodied male population between the ages of seventeen and forty-five" in the event of a successful invasion of the United Kingdom.